Luke-Schreiber/Snake-Game-Project/PS8/README.txt

 		that a snake is never added to a Dictionary it currently exists in and would throw an exception.
 We also needed them for our death animation to work properly, as it seemed the best place to store and increment our counter which tells how long a snake has been dead for.
 One is also used in the logic to assign snakes different colors.
+	5.
+		We commented out the contents of the ContentPage_Focused method, as this method resulted in the breaking of our "about" and "help" buttons and did not seem to do anything else.